adiHusky/3D-Object-Classification-Using-Capsule-Networks/Maya3D-Images-Dataset/Anindita/README.md

             for b in range(1,15):
                 cmds.rotate(0,0,'90deg', 'Retro_TV:Retro_TV')
  ```
 But the above script did not work as the attribute was not set nor the rotate function was used.
 This script just helped the 3D model to rotate once.

 Later we finalized on a python script that we used to capture shots of 3D image models in every angles.
-I worked on 12 3D image models.
+I worked on 12 3D image models after understanding the final script.
 <br> Below is the list of the 3D items I tried capturing in every angles using Maya:
 <br>
 <br> 1.)
 Car Tyre (Automobile Items)